EtherealEngine/etherealengine-docs/docs/03_manual/04_host/02_adminPanel/03_projects.md

   Date when the tracked version of the project was last updated.

 - **Update**:
-  Orders the deployment to update the selected project.  <!-- TODO: How does this work? -->
+  Orders the deployment to update the selected project to the latest commit of that project.
+  _See the [Update Project](#update-project) section for more info_

 - **Push to GitHub**:
-  Uploads the project to a GitHub repository into the current user GitHub account.  <!-- TODO: Is this correct? -->
+  Uploads the project to a GitHub repository into the current user GitHub account.

 - **GitHub Repo Link**:
   URL of the repository where the project is stored.